Facts about Montana for each letter of the alphabet.

 Before western Montana was obtained from Great Britain in the Oregon Treaty of 1846, American trading posts and FORTS had been established in the territory.
 Most of them have been destroyed, but some of the forts are historic sites, some have historical markers, and some have structures and/or tours.
 Fort Benton is known as the birthplace of Montana and is a National Historic Landmark.
 Fort Assiniboine is now the home of Northern Agricultural Research Center.
 For Keogh is now on the property of the USDA, ARS Fort Keogh Livestock and Range Research Laboratory.
 The remains of the original Fort include the parade ground, a flag pole, a wagon shed, and 7 other structures.
 For Missoula was remodeled and updated between 1908 and 1914.
 It is now home to the Lolo National Forest headquarters, Bureau of Land Management's regional headquarters, the National Guard, and numerous nonprofit organizations.
 Fort Owenis part of Fort Owen State Park.
 Some buildings at Fort Shaw are used by the county school system.
 A building standing at Fort Connah is said to be the oldest building in the state.

-Montana has over 50 GHOST TOWNS.
-Many ruins remain at Zortman.
-Mammoth has a few original buildings.
-Garnet has many building and mining remants.
-Glendale has a smelter stack and a few buildings.
-Bannack was the first territorial capital of Montana.
+Montana has many GHOST TOWNS.
+The Garnet Preservation Association is dedicated to protect and preserve Garnet Ghost town.
+The Coloma Ghost Town still has mining shafts, ventilation systems, pumping machines and remains of narrow-gauge railroad tracks.
+Hecla has a few ruined buildings.
+In 1864, Bannack briefly served as the capital of Montana Territory.
 It has been preserved as a ghost town state park and has more than 50 buildings including houses, a church, and the 1st jail in the state.

 The GLOBAL POSTION of Montana is approximately 44-49 degrees north and 104-116 degrees west.
 Fergus is the geographic center of the state.
 The topography of Montana ranges from about 900 ft to 4,000 ft. with high mountains to rolling plains.
 Granite Peak is the highest point and the Kootenai River is the lowest.
 The place where the mountains rise from the plains is called The Rocky Mountain Front.
 Geocaching is a high tech game using a Global Positioning System, and there are geocaches throughout Montana.
 The topography of the state